-Parameter Description Test Period How often should the test be executed.
-Host The IP address of the host for which the test is being configured.
-NetScaler Username and NetScaler Password To monitor a NetScaler device, the eG agent should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
-Specify the credentials of such a user in the NetScaler Username and NetScaler Password text boxes.
-Confirm Password Confirm the NetScaler Password by retyping it here.
-SSL The eG agent collects performance metrics by invoking NITRO (NetScaler Interface Through Restful interfaces and Objects) APIs on the target NetScaler device.
+1. TEST PERIOD - How often should the test be executed 2.
+HOST - The host for which the test is to be configured.
+3. NETSCALER USERNAME and NETSCALER PASSWORD - To monitor a NetScaler device, the eG agent

+4. CONFIRM PASSWORD - Confirm the NETSCALER PASSWORD by retyping it here.
+5. SSL - The eG agent collects performance metrics by invoking NITRO (NetScaler Interface Through Restful interfaces and Objects) APIs on the target NetScaler device.
 Typically, the NITRO APIs can be invoked through the HTTP or the HTTPS mode.
 By default, the eG agent invokes the NITRO APIs using the HTTPS mode.
 This is why, the SSL flag is set to Yes by default.
 If the target NetScaler device is not SSL-enabled, then the NITRO APIs can be accessed through the HTTP mode only.
-In this case, set the SSL flag to No .
+In this case, set the SSL flag to No.

-Measurement Description Measurement Unit Interpretation Authentication successes Indicates the number of user authentications that were successful during the last measurement period.
-Number Authentication failures Indicates the user authentications that failed during the last measurement period.
+Measurement Description Measurement Unit Interpretation Authentication successes: Indicates the number of user authentications that were successful during the last measurement period.
+Number Authentication failures: Indicates the user authentications that failed during the last measurement period.
 Number A high value is indicative of too many authentication failures.
 You may want to investigate the reason for this phenomenon.
-Percent of authentication successes Indicates the percentage of user authentications that is currently successful.
+Percent of authentication successes: Indicates the percentage of user authentications that is currently successful.
 Percent A high value is desired for this measure.
-HTTP authorization successes Indicates the number of HTTP connections from the user that were Number

-Measurement Description Measurement Unit Interpretation authorized successfully during the last measurement period.
-HTTP authorization failures Indicates the number of HTTP connections from the user that failed authorization during the last measurement period.
+HTTP authorization successes: Indicates the number of HTTP connections from the user that were authorized successfully during the last measurement period.
+Number HTTP authorization failures: Indicates the number of HTTP connections from the user that failed authorization during the last measurement period.
 Number A high value is indicative of too many authentication failures.
 You may want to investigate the reason for this phenomenon.

-Percent of HTTP authorization successes Indicates the percentage of current HTTP connections from the user that is authorized successfully.
+Measurement Description Measurement Unit Interpretation Percent of HTTP authorization successes: Indicates the percentage of current HTTP connections from the user that is authorized successfully.
 Number A high value is desired for this measure.
-Non HTTP authorization successes Indicates the number of connections other than the HTTP connections that were authorized successfully during the last measurement period.
-Number Non HTTP authorization failures Indicates the number of connections other than the HTTP connections that failed authorization during the last measurement period.
+Non HTTP authorization successes: Indicates the number of connections other than the HTTP connections that were authorized successfully during the last measurement period.
+Number Non HTTP authorization failures: Indicates the number of connections other than the HTTP connections that failed authorization during the last measurement period.
 Number A high value is indicative of too many authentication failures.
 You may want to investigate the reason for this phenomenon.
-AAA sessions Indicates the number of AAA sessions during the last measurement period.
-Number Timed out AAA sessions Indicates the number of AAA sessions that timed out during the last measurement period.
+AAA sessions: Indicates the number of AAA sessions during the last measurement period.
+Number Timed out AAA sessions: Indicates the number of AAA sessions that timed out during the last measurement period.
 Number NetScaler maintains a session timeout after which users must authenticate again to regain access to the intranet.
 This timeout is configurable.
 If the value of this measure is very high - i.e., timeouts appear to be occurring too often - you may want to consider changing this timeout value.

-3.6.2 Application Firewall Test
+2.6.2 Application Firewall Test